FluBBaOfWard/NGPGBA/README.md

 ## How to use

+On Windows run NGPGBA.exe to add roms to the emulator, you can also add a real bios.
+Do no overwrite the original .gba file!
-There is no builder included in the release yet.
+There is no builder included for other platforms yet.
 The header is defined in Emubase.h, it's 64 bytes long, the size field is in little endian, the 32bit id is 0x1A50474E (LE).
 The name field can be 31 bytes plus a terminating zero.